Jean-Baptiste Clément

-Jean-Baptiste Clément (31 May, 1836, Seine – 23 February, 1903, Paris) was a French chansonnier, journalist, socialist activist and communard.
+Jean-Baptiste Clément (31 May 1836 in Seine – 23 February 1903 in Paris) was a French chansonnier, journalist, socialist activist and communard.
 He is mostly known for his work Le Temps des cerises, which is strongly associated with the Paris Commune.

 Biography

 Clément was born in to the family of a wealthy miller.
 He left his family as a teenager and became a metal worker.
 He soon began to become active in socialist circles as a journalist and became associated with prominent activists such as Jules Vallès.
-In 1867 he had to flee to Belgium, where he published Le Temps des cerises later on.
+In 1867, he had to flee to Belgium, where he published Le Temps des cerises later on.